scrummie02/kube-paperless-ng/README.md

 - Help out people who wanted to learn Kubernetes better
 - See how a document management sytem would scale and work for me

-This is my manifiests that I used to put paperless into my microk8s cluster.
+This is repo of the manifiests that I used to put paperless into my microk8s cluster.
 There are a few caveats here:
 - If you run multiple nodes in your cluster your PVC configs will beed to refelct that, OpenEBS is a good option
 - I put the consumption directory on and NFS share - why you ask?
 Simple
     - If you have a scanner you can scan directly to a share on a NAS, File server or whatever you want